John Freely

-John Freely (26 June 1926 – 20 April 2017) was an American physicist, teacher, and author of popular travel and history books on Istanbul, Athens, Venice, Turkey, Greece, and the Ottoman Empire.
+John Freely (26 June 1926 – 20 April 2017) was an American physicist, teacher, and author of books on the history of science and travel.

 He was the father of writer and Turko-English literary translator Maureen Freely.

 Life

 Freely was born in Brooklyn, New York, and grew up there and in Ireland.
 He dropped out of high school and joined the U.S. Navy at the age of 17 for the last two years of World War II, serving with a commando unit in Burma and China.
 He did his undergraduate work at the traditional American Catholic college, Iona College in New Rochelle, New York, under the G.I.
 Bill.

 In 1947, Freely married Dolores "Toots" Stanley after they had agreed to devote their lives to travel.
 He died in the UK in 2015 and his remains were interred in Feriköy Protestant Cemetery in Istanbul.

 Academic career

-Freely received his PhD in physics at New York University, and later pursued his postdoctoral studies at Oxford University under Alistair Cameron Crombie, the pioneering researcher in the history of medieval European science.
+Freely received his PhD in physics at New York University, and later pursued his postdoctoral studies in the history of science at Oxford University under Alistair Cameron Crombie.
 The principal idea he inherited from Crombie was "the continuity of western European science from the Dark Ages through Copernicus, Galileo and Newton".
 Following his postdoctoral work, he went in 1960 to Istanbul, Turkey, and took up a post at Robert College (later Boğaziçi University).
 He subsequently taught courses there in physics and the history of science and astronomy, including the course "The Emergence of Modern Science, East and West", with sojourns in New York City, Boston, London, Athens, Oxford, and Venice.
 He returned to Boğaziçi University in 1993.